-- Identified/Assessed dangerous goods training program (focus: defines DG training requirements for all cargo handling personnel based on specific assigned responsibilities/duty functions). - □ Interviewed responsible manager(s) in ground handling operations. - □ Examined applicable initial/recurrent dangerous goods training curricula and syllabi (focus: subject areas appropriate for personnel based on specific responsibilities/duty functions). - □ Examined training records of selected personnel (focus: completion of required training as appropriate for assigned responsibilities/duty functions). - \triangle Other Actions (Specify)
+- Identified/Assessed dangerous goods training program (focus: defines DG training requirements for all cargo handling personnel based on specific assigned responsibilities/duty functions). - □ Interviewed responsible manager(s) in ground handling operations. - □ Examined applicable initial/recurrent dangerous goods training curricula and syllabi (focus: subject areas appropriate for personnel based on specific responsibilities/duty functions). - □ Examined training records of selected personnel (focus: completion of required training as appropriate for assigned responsibilities/duty functions). - □ Other Actions (Specify)

 Recurrent training in dangerous goods is completed within a validity period that expires 24 months from the previous training to ensure knowledge is current, unless a shorter period is defined by a competent authority.
 However, when such recurrent training is completed within the final 3 months of the 24-month validity period, the new validity period may extend from the month on which the recurrent training was completed until 24 months from the expiry month of the current validity period.
-If such recurrent training is completed prior to the final three months of the validity period, the new validity period would extend 24 months from the month the recurrent training was completed prior to the final three months of the validity period, the new validity period would extend 24 months from the month the recurrent training was completed.
+If such recurrent training is completed prior to the final three months of the validity period, the new validity period to the final three months of the validity period, the new validity period would extend 24 months from the month the recurrent training was completed.